clseibold/Lydrige/ideas.md

 `def {name : nil} "Any Value can Go Here"`

-Lambda's can be also be statically typed for their return value(s) and argument(s):
+Lambda's can also be statically typed for their argument(s):

 `def {name : func} (\ {var : int} {+ var 1} int)`